Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

 ## Shortcuts

-Any action can have a number of optional **shortcut triggers**, also commonly called **keybindings**.
+An action can have a number of optional **shortcut triggers**, which are aslo called **keybindings**.

 A keybinding is a combination of keyboard keys that, when pressed, trigger an action exactly once.
-Common keyboard shortcuts familiar to most users of modern operating systems are `Control + A` to "select all", or `Control + Z` to "undo".
-These will not usually be defined for our applications, instead, we will have to implement behavior like this manually, using actions.
+Common keyboard shortcuts familiar to most users of modern operating systems are `Control + C` to copy,`Control + A` to "select all", etc.

+Most of the time, we will have to implement behavior like this and associate a shortcut with it manually, using actions.

 ### Shortcut Trigger Syntax